0Kien/aws-palet-web/README.md

 Setup

-Open AWS folder then open index.html in any browser to run the site.
+Open index.html in any browser to run the site.